WillAbides/pgdevserver/README.md

 When you start a server, pgdevserver will:

-- If an existing server meets your requirements it returns a connection url for that server.
+- If an existing server meets your requirements it outputs a that server's connection url and exits.
 - Checks for the necessary postgres binaries and downloads them if required.
 - Creates and starts a new server.
-- Returns a connection url for the new server.
+- Outputs a connection url for the new server.